Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 We've also noticed our supermarket shop costs more than it used to, so here are some handy tips on how to save money on food shopping.

-Searching for ways to cut your food bill may be essential as the cost-of-living crisis deepens.
+Knowing how to cut your food bill is essential as the cost-of-living crisis continues and we're all concerned about how to save money.
 You’re already likely to be struggling with rising energy bills, petrol prices mortgage payments, or rent, and you’ll also be paying more for your weekly food shop.
-According to the latest figures from market analysts Kantar, food price inflation hit 5.2% in March, as the cost for supermarkets buying in produce is soaring and being passed on to consumers.
+According to the latest figures from the Office of National Statistics, food price inflation hit 19.2% in March 2023 (compared to 5.2% in March 2022) as the cost for supermarkets buying in produce is soaring and being passed on to consumers.
 Everything from transport and general commodity costs such as wheat are soaring in price.

-Along with tips on looking out for the best deals, we've rounded up some advice on making the most of leftovers (opens in new tab), ensuring food stays fresher for longer, and the best ways to freeze food (opens in new tab).
+Along with tips on looking out for the best deals, we've rounded up some advice on making the most of leftovers, ensuring food stays fresher for longer, and the best ways to freeze food.
+We've also pointed out the sneaky supermarket tricks that are designed to make you spend more.

 How to save money on food